lacti/typescript-webworker-rpc/README.md

 I'm a newbie in TypeScript world, so I want to enhance some of functionalities but I have to study more.

-1. Type parameters in `WindowSide` and `WorkerSide` should be merged as one parameter.
+1. Type parameters in `RPCClient` and `RPCServer` should be merged as one parameter.
 Now, it should be written as `WindowSide<keyof RPC, RPC>` to specify a list of methods with type-safety but I don't know how to use like `WindowSide<RPC>` with same constraints.
 2. I don't know how to support multi-parameters naturally while calling a function.
 3. I don't know how to omit a parameter if a method doesn't have any parameters.
 4. I don't know how to build type-safety between `on (for call)` and `on (for post)` in worker-side.